eugene-eeo/monocypher-py/docs/hashing.rst

 .. function:: monocypher.hash.sha512(msg)

-   Computes the SHA512 digest of the given `msg`.
+   Computes the SHA512 digest of the given `msg`, a bytes-like object.

    :rtype: :py:class:`~bytes`